chbh-opensource/mri-on-bear-edu/docs/workshop7/higher-level-analysis.md

 To do this, follow the steps below:

-- On the top button change the default setting from 'Inputs are lower-level FEAT directories' to instead select 'Inputs are 3D cope images from FEAT directories'.
+- On the top button change the default setting from 'Inputs are lower-level FEAT directories' and select 'Inputs are 3D cope images from FEAT directories'.
 - Change 'Number of inputs' to be 15 (because we have 15 participant data sets we want to combine)
 - Press the button marked 'Select cope images'
 - In the dialogue that appears you need to add in the path to the COPE image for each of the participants in the second level analysis we have just performed.